zainulNatha/airline-fleet-deployment-optimisation-project/scripts/silver/README.md

 seats_max = 203
 ```

-This makes the values usable later when comparing route demand with candidate aircraft capacity.
+This preserves the source information while making both ends of the capacity range available for later aircraft suitability calculations.

 ---

-## Important SQL functions
+# 6. Important Cleaning Functions

+Several SQL functions are used repeatedly throughout the Silver transformation.

-### `TRIM()`
+## `TRIM()`

-Removes leading and trailing spaces.
+Removes leading and trailing whitespace.

 ```sql
 TRIM(aircraft_type)
 ```

-Example:
+For example:

 ```text
 ' 737-800 '